Article

 Thus, when it comes to practicing myopia management, prevention where possible and if not early detection and approaches to slow progression are the key to reducing the impact of myopia.
 Lower levels of myopia reduce the risk of costs associated with managing the condition (for example, less need for frequent follow-ups, device costs etc) and reduce the risk of eye complications.

 Education on the positive effects of minimizing excessive near work and spending more time outdoors is a key element in myopia management.
 For those that are already myopic, guidelines can be followed for appropriate management.
-Single vision devices correct vision but do now slow progression of myopia and therefore, providing one or more strategies that slow progression is useful.
+Single vision devices correct vision but do not slow progression of myopia and therefore, providing one or more strategies that slow progression is useful.
 It is also important to have an open discussion to dispel reservations related to certain treatments, solutions, costs, future health implications etc.

 • 1